personal-zz/node-personal/docs/Lib:Personal-app.md

 ##### <a name="asArray">asArray()</a>
-Returnss the permissions as an array of strings.
+Returns the permissions as an array of strings.
 Each string is suitable for use in the OAuth flow

 ##### <a name="to_s">to\_s()</a>
-Returnss the permissions as a string in the format required for the Personal OAuth flow
+Returns the permissions as a string in the format required for the Personal OAuth flow

 ##### <a name="toString">toString()</a>
-Returnss the permissions as a string in the format required for the Personal OAuth flow
+Returns the permissions as a string in the format required for the Personal OAuth flow